 1) We are called to LOVE like our Father (Matt 5:44).
 Jesus says that we are to love our enemies.
 We are called to love those who use us and persecute us.
 Do we love those who, in short, hurt us?
-You maybe asking yourself, “How can I do that?”
+You may be asking yourself, "How can I do that?"
 Just think of how much we have hurt God.
-Every time we sin we are hurting Him.
+Every time we sin, we are hurting Him.
 Yet He still chooses to love us.
 He asks us to do the same.
-God is asking us to love those hurt us.
+God is asking us to love those who hurt us.
 He would never ask us something that He didn't give us the ability to do.

 2) We are called to BE LIKE our Father (Matt 5:48).
 How are we not like the Father?
-Are we working on those areas that we are not like Him?
+Are we working on those areas where we are not like Him?
 I believe the other points will help us to be more like him.

 God also wants us to know how to receive from Him.
-More will be touched later on that one.
+More will be touched on later on that one.

 Is there someone you haven't forgiven?

-Christianity is not about looking good, it is all about intimacy with Our Father and sharing that with others.
+Christianity is not about looking good; it is all about intimacy with Our Father and sharing that with others.

 When was the last time you fasted with Our Father?

-This one speaks to us personally.
+This One speaks to us personally.

 There are a lot of times we don't ask Him to give to these needs.
 Sometimes we don't have because we don't ask. ( James 4:2)

-By the way we live our lives are people becoming attracted to our Father?
-If not, we must wonder if we are living “The way of our Father.”
+By the way we live our lives, are people becoming attracted to our Father?
+If not, we must wonder if we are living "The way of our Father."

 God is calling us to the way of our Father.
-Hear His call and let us follow Him.
+Hear His call, and let us follow Him.

 Dustin has been serving as a missionary for 24 years.
 Here is where he places some of his teaching, thoughts, and updates.